GaelleO/neuro-transfer/README.md

-# neuro-transfer

-<u>Contents</u> : For Data(Science)-addict and python curious !
-Play with Python and deep learning capabilities to style your photo.
+# Neuro-transfer : Play with Python and deep learning to style your photo.

+For Data(Science)-addict and python curious ! **Sky is the limit**

+<u>Notes</u>
 Several implementation of this kind of code already exist.
 See for instance [this one](https://github.com/anishathalye/neural-style#requirements).
-This repo is another attempt to have fun with neural network capabilities and embrace the wide data-field of what is possible !!
+This repo is just another attempt to have fun with data science and embrace the wide data-field of what is possible !

 # Which output can you expect from this :